 - Connect you to community or practice resources

 - Manage and understand late effects from treatment

 - Understand the purpose and importance of Healthcare Directives

 When will my Survivorship Program begin?

-You may have one-on-one visits with a survivorship professional at diagnosis, upon treatment completion, 3-12 months following treatment completion, if cancer returns, or any time there is a change in your treatment plan.
-Survivorship visits can be requested at other times if there is an expressed need.
-The focus of these visits is your quality of life and addressing any obstacle that inhibits your ability to live a full and satisfying life.
+You may have one-on-one visits with a survivorship professional at diagnosis, upon treatment completion, and 3-12 months after completing treatment to evaluate late or long-term side effects.
+Survivorship visits can also be requested at other times if there is an expressed need.

 Where shall I go for my Survivorship visits?

-Minnesota Oncology is in the process of expanding the Survivorship Program to all of our 9 metro locations.
-Currently, survivorship care is offered at several of our clinics.
-If it is not available at your oncologists’s clinic, you can be seen at a different site for your survivorship visit.
-Our goal is to have the Survivorship Program available at most of our clinics by the end of 2013.
+Minnesota Oncology provides survivorship care at 10 different clinic locations.
+If it is not available at your clinic, you can be seen at a different site for your survivorship visit.